Over 94% of our IB students scored level 6 or 7 in 2026.

 How can an IB TOK tutor improve my understanding of key concepts?

 An experienced IB TOK tutor can break down complex concepts into more manageable parts, providing clear explanations and relevant examples.
-They can help you grasp difficult ideas like knowledge questions, ways of knowing (WOKs), and areas of knowledge (AOKs) more effectively.
+They can help you grasp difficult ideas like knowledge questions, the themes, and areas of knowledge (AOKs) more effectively.
 By offering personalized guidance, a tutor can address your specific areas of confusion and reinforce your understanding of core TOK principles.

 Can a TOK tutor help me prepare for the TOK exhibition and essay?